htrajan/ht-drawsteel/Bestiary/Gnoll Cackler.md

 - ✦ ≤11: [[Frightened]] of the cackler (save ends)
 - ★ 12–16: [[Frightened]] of the cackler (EoT)

-Effect: Allies targeted by this ability don’t make a resistance roll.
-Targets who haven’t used a cackletongue maneuver on this turn use it immediately at no cost.
+Effect: Allies targeted by this ability don't make a resistance roll.
+Targets who haven't used a cackletongue maneuver on this turn use it immediately at no cost.

 **Death Frenzy**